 Step 1: Assess the Situation

 - Check for Injuries: Signs that the animal needs help include visible wounds, bleeding, broken limbs, or signs of illness such as lethargy or vomiting.
 If the animal shows any of these signs, contact your local wildlife rehabilitation center immediately.
-If seabirds look wet or do not have feathers that look normal, that may also be a sign the animals has lost its waterproofing and needs urgent care.
+If a seabird appears wet or its feathers look unusually flat or dull, it may have lost its waterproofing—a serious condition that requires urgent care.

-ATTENTION: Seabirds can have Highly Pathogenic Avian Influenza.
+ATTENTION: Seabirds can have Highly Pathogenic Avian Influenza (HPAI).
 Signs of illness include: head bobbing, balance problems, walking in circles, seizures, and trouble breathing (respiratory issues).
 These animals should not be touched and should be reported for assistance from a trained professional.
+For protective actions for health please see the CDC website.

 Step 2: Identify the Species and Age